In this episode

-- How the complexities of life got her hooked on science
+- Giovanna recounts how the complexities of life got her hooked on science

-- Increasing access to science resources for underrepresented communities
+- Giovanna tells Ashanti about increasing access to science resources for underrepresented communities

-- Teaching science through experiences, not just through books
+- Giovanna talks about teaching science through experiences, not just through books

 - Toward Climate Resilience: A Framework and Principles for Science-Based Adaptation (2016)